Why should I choose "Crossings"?

-On our Summer in Sweden tour you do have to pay for the Oresund Bridge, Great Belt Bridge and adjoining toll roads, which costs approximately £110 each way for motorhomes over 6 metres.
-On our Italian Lakes tour, you need to pay for the Mont Blanc Tunnel, which is about £40 each way.
+On our Summer in Scandinavia tour you do have to pay for the Oresund Bridge, Great Belt Bridge and adjoining toll roads, which costs approximately £110 each way for motorhomes over 6 metres.
+On our Italian Lajestour, you need to pay for the Mont Blanc Tunnel, which is about £40 each way.
+On our Baltic States Tour you have to pay for the Kiel-Klaipeda ferry, which is approximately £600 return.
 There are options for buying a tag for the bridges or using ferries, which can work out cheaper.
 We can advise on this before you book.

 Can I join the tour late or leave early?

 All of our tours start and end in the UK and they are all carefully planned circular routes that take in the major attractions in the countries and areas they visit.
 Consequently, we like our customers to stay with us for the duration.
 Sometimes customers leave the tour a day early as they are extending their stay so do not want to travel back to Calais.
 Where this is the case, there is no reduction in the package price.
-On our Italian Lakes tour, we do offer an extension, which can be customised to your requirements.
-Please contact us for details.
+If you miss an organised meal, then no alternative will be offered.

 What type of ferry tickets do you use?